-and WilmerHale's work in immigration and election law cases.11 The EOs purport to respond to problems with how the named firms operate-specifically, that the firms have used impermissible methods of diversifying their workforces-similar to how Virginia and other Southern states nominally focused on the NAACP's client-recruitment practices.12 And the EOs impose disclosure requirements designed to deter current or potential clients from working with the named firms in the future, echoing the Southern states' disclosure rules designed to deter NAACP membership, which was also the organization's main source of revenue.13
+& Block's work on transgender rights and immigration.
+11 The EOs purport to respond to problems with how the named firms operate-specifically, that the firms have used impermissible methods of diversifying their workforces-similar to how Virginia and other Southern states nominally focused on the NAACP's client-recruitment practices.
+12 And the EOs impose disclosure requirements designed to deter current or potential clients from working with the named firms in the future, echoing the Southern states' disclosure rules designed to deter NAACP membership, which was also the organization's main source of revenue.
+13